 6.1.3.53 Inter-UE Coordination Information MAC CE

 The Inter-UE Coordination Information MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.4-1.
-The priority of the Inter-UE Coordination Information MAC CE is fixed to '1'.
+The priority of the Inter-UE Coordination Information MAC CE is fixed to '1' for Logical Channel Prioritization (LCP) procedure.
 It has a variable size with following fields:

 6.1.3.54 Inter-UE Coordination Request MAC CE

 The Inter-UE Coordination request MAC CE is identified by a MAC subheader with LCID as specified in Table 6.2.4-1.
-The priority of the Inter-UE Coordination Request MAC CE is fixed to '1'.
+The priority of the Inter-UE Coordination Request MAC CE is fixed to '1' for Logical Channel Prioritization (LCP) procedure.
 It has a fixed size of 48 bits with following fields:

 Q17: Would your company agree to the 4th change proposed in R2-2209675?